Compare Power BI Desktop and the Power BI service

 This video might use earlier versions of Power BI Desktop or the Power BI service.

 After you've created your reports, you can save them to a workspace in the Power BI service, where you and your colleagues collaborate.
-You build dashboards on top of those reports.
-Then, you share those dashboards and reports with report consumers inside and outside your organization.
-Your report consumers view them in the Power BI service in a Reading view, not Editing view.
-They don't have access to all the features available to report creators.
+You can build dashboards on top of those reports or add them to apps.
+Then, if you have a Power BI Pro license, you can share those dashboards, reports and apps with others inside and outside your organization.
+When you share, you assign permissions that determine what the recipient can do with the dashboards, reports, apps, and underlying datasets.
+Sharing requires you to have a Power BI Pro license.
+Viewing shared reports requires a Pro license or for the report to be saved in Premium capacity.
+Consumers granted access to your report can view them in the Power BI service in Reading view, not Editing view.
+Consumers don't have access to all the features available to report creators.
 You can also share your datasets and let others build their own reports from them.
 Read more about collaborating in the Power BI service.

 Self-service data prep with dataflows

-Dataflows help organizations unify data from disparate sources and prepare it for modeling.
-Analysts can easily create dataflows, using familiar, self-service tools.
+Dataflows help organizations unify data from different sources and prepare it for modeling.
+Analysts can easily create dataflows using familiar self-service tools.
 Analysts use dataflows to ingest, transform, integrate, and enrich big data by defining data source connections, ETL logic, refresh schedules, and more.
 Read more about self-service data prep with dataflows.

 Create a report in the Power BI service